Do you really need 115 degrees of hip rotation to do lotus pose?

 In order to move into a full lotus position, the body has to allow the necessary range of motion in both the hip joints and the knee joints.
 And how much range of motion is that?
 No one has reported thus far that they have actually measured the required joint angles necessary for lotus position in a lab, so we don’t actually know the answer to the question: what hip range of motion is needed to do full lotus?

-I do understand that the knee joint is significantly more susceptible to injury than the hip in a posture such as lotus.
+The knee joint is significantly more susceptible to injury than the hip in a posture such as lotus.
 I would guess that this is where the suggestion not to rotate your knees comes from.
 I have written about this particular issue multiple times over the years.
-Most knee problems within lotus do come from too much tension in the hip.
+Most knee problems within lotus come from too much tension in the hip.
 You have to look at the leg as a functional chain of joints, not as individual joints.

 In addition, consider how the spine and pelvis respond to the position of lotus.
 Remember that hip joint movement is either created by the pelvis being fixed and the femur moving OR by the femur being fixed and the pelvis moving.
 If the pelvis tilts in a posterior direction, it is reducing the required external rotation.
 You’ll probably have to think about that one for a moment.